sw1sh/QuantumPotatoChips/typst/main.typ

 // #figure(image("POVMvsBasis.png"), caption: [@POVMvsBasis[XXXXX]])<fig:POVMvsBasis>

-The previous geometric description of potato chips can be applied directly into the Bloch sphere.
+The previous geometric description of states in the quantum potato chip region can be applied directly to the Bloch sphere.
 Define a qubit state by the probability vector in @eq:kp-vector in the QBism SIC-POVM.
 Find the state in the Hilbert space using Weyl–Wigner transformation.
-Set one of the eigenvalue of the density matrix as zero and solve for $q$.
+Set one of the eigenvalues of the density matrix as zero and solve for $q$.
 The result will be the same as @eq:constraint.
 Replacing this condition into the Bloch vector $arrow(r)$, one gets:
 //#float[
 $
 arrow(r)=